M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/Continuous_X/README.md

 - Install Python requirements from `requirements.txt`
 - Copy the sample inventory and populate it with your node IPs and roles

-This approach avoids tracking large generated files in our own repository and allows always using the latest stable version of Kubespray.

 ---